Top 5 Reasons to Invest in a Pilot Run Before Your Next Beverage Launch

 3. Professional Presentation

 Entrepreneurs will sometimes take bench samples from their flavor house, along with a mockup of their packaging, to their sales and investor meetings.
 While this low-cost option can work, this approach has some definite downsides when it comes to representing your product and your brand.
-First of all, bench samples will not match the properties and quality of products produced on professional equipment.
+First of all, bench samples will not match the properties and quality of products produced on commercial equipment.
 With many flavor houses simulating pasteurization and not always carbonating to production levels, there are bound to be differences between your samples and your commercially-produced product.
 While you can explain the potential and desired output, it is far more impactful to show a final, salable product in the actual packaging.
 The polished look and accompanying testing and production data that go along with a well-executed pilot run, leave a positive impression of your business with investors, distributors, and retailers.

-4. Real-life Learning
+4. Real-Life Learning

 There is a lot to know about the world of beverage production processes, practices, and terminology.
 You can study and ask questions, but there is no better place to learn than during an actual run.
 A pilot run lets you see things closer at a slower pace and offers more opportunities to ask questions.
 Once you turn things over to a co-packer for full-scale production things move fast, time is money, and the goal is to maximize efficiency.
 Everything you learn during your pilot run you can use to make your next levels of production smoother and more successful.